 The best letters will share news and information, mix good with bad news, respond to the questions asked or news shared in a previous letter, and ask about the recipient.
 Include only information you would be happy for others to see.
 It is more likely that a mailed letter will stay private; e-mailed ones can easily be forwarded inadvertently or intentionally.

-End a letter with something positive and if you can, wind up the letter with something your correspondent can relate to.
+There are a few different ways to end a letter, depending on who you’re sending it to.
+Start your letter ending with something positive and if you can, wind up the letter with something your correspondent can relate to.

 The Complimentary Close

-- The preferred ending to formal social or business correspondence is “Sincerely,” “Sincerely yours,” “Very sincerely,” or “Very sincerely yours.”
+- The preferred letter ending phrases for formal, social, or business correspondence are “Sincerely,” “Sincerely yours,” “Very sincerely,” or “Very sincerely yours.”

 - “Kind(est) regards,” and “Warm(est) regards” fill a nice gap between formal and more intimate closings.

-- In friendly notes, the most frequently used closings are “Cordially,” “Affectionately,” “Fondly,” and “Love.”
+- The most frequently used friendly letter closings are “Cordially,” “Affectionately,” “Fondly,” and “Love.”

 - “Gratefully” is used only when a benefit has been received, as when a friend has done you a favor.